-Bharat Forge sets ₹6.5 final dividend, TDS deadline July 3
+Bharat Forge sets TDS rules for ₹6.5 final dividend

 *this image is generated using AI for illustrative purposes only.

-Bharat Forge Limited has announced a final dividend of ₹6.5 per equity share, or 325%, for the financial year 2025-26, pending shareholder approval at the upcoming Annual General Meeting.
-The company has outlined the timeline for the payout and specified strict deadlines for shareholders to submit tax-related documents to ensure correct Tax Deduction at Source (TDS) is applied.
-The dividend is payable on equity shares of ₹2 each.
+Bharat Forge Limited has detailed the Tax Deduction at Source (TDS) compliance requirements for the final dividend of ₹6.5 per equity share, or 325%, recommended for the financial year 2025-26.
+The company specified that shareholders must submit necessary tax-related documents by Friday, July 3, 2026, to ensure the correct tax rate is applied and to avoid higher deductions.
+The dividend is payable on equity shares of ₹2 each, subject to shareholder approval at the Annual General Meeting.

 Key Dates for Dividend Payout